andrewalbertand/AI-ML-Engineering-Portfolio/README.md

 # AI-ML-Engineering-Portfolio
 This repository showcases some of my work and projects in the fields of Artificial Intelligence and Machine Learning.

-**Project 1: Genomic Variant Classifier for Neurodegenerative Diseases (PD, AD, MS)**
+**Project Concept: Genomic Variant Classifier for Neurodegenerative Diseases (PD, AD, MS)**

-Project Overview
+Overview

 The goal of this project was to develop a sophisticated AI-driven tool capable of classifying genetic variants as indicative of Parkinson’s Disease (PD), Alzheimer’s Disease (AD), or Multiple Sclerosis (MS).
 The emphasis was on leveraging advanced machine learning techniques to interpret complex genomic data, thereby aiding in the early detection and understanding of these neurodegenerative diseases.